nobody-famous/alive/README-dev.md

 stepping through code and a red square outline which will kill the testing window.

-You can also start the debugger from the `Run and Debug` panel.
+You can also start the debugger from the `Run and Debug` panel that you can start from the Activity Bar on the left.
-When this is showing there will be a small green triangle outline at the top of the panel which will do the same thing as the `F5` key.
+When this is showing there will be a small green triangle outline at the top of the panel which launch the Extension Development Host the same as the `F5` key.

 ## Submitting Pull Requests